RMI/RMI_In_A_Box/README.md

 ## API is now running on Azure

-Use code like the second example in test_api.py, after giving Hugh your IPv4 address so he can give you access
+Use code like the second example in test_api.py, accessible at https://rmi-in-a-box.politemushroom-551f150f.westus2.azurecontainerapps.io/